 - Includes Free Video Instructions on How to Market Your Construction Company on Social Media!

-Current Code Book (Free Priority Shipping)
+Current Code Book (Free Priority Shipping in the United States)

 Minnesota State Residential Code, 2015 Edition

 This book by the International Code Council, Inc. (ICC) is required for the Minnesota Builders and Remodelers exam prep course.
 While taking the exam, you will be provided a copy of the code book to use as a reference.